MohammadSabbagh/devprotection/src/assets/data/about.md

 Although the company was only established in 2021, we are quickly rising to a reputable company in the industry.

-The larger proportions of the DEV Earthing & Lightning Protection Services CC team have been working together for the past 20 years and have been involved in major projects throughout Africa, with very reputable references by our various clients throughout the industry.
+The larger proportions of the DEV Earthing & Lightning Protection Services CC team have been working together for the past 20 years and have been involved in major projects throughout Namibia, with very reputable references by our various clients throughout the industry.

 The Management of DEV Earthing & Lightning Protection Services CC have an impeccable record in the field of Mining, Petrochemical, as well as the Steel industry.